More than ever, organizations of all sizes are finding themselves under increasing pressure to mitigate and manage cyber risk.

-It is important that organisations have a clear understanding of each cyber risk they are exposed to in order for them to formulate appropriate cyber security plans which will protect their online assets and keep their business data secure from cyber attackers.
+It is important that organizations have a clear understanding of each cyber risk they are exposed to in order for them to formulate appropriate cyber security plans which will protect their online assets and keep their business data secure from cyber attackers.

-According to the 2019 Future of Cyber Survey conducted by Deloitte, "Cyber risk refers to a problem that is the result at the intersection of business risk, regulation and technology".
+According to the 2019 Future of Cyber Survey conducted by Deloitte, "Cyber risk refers to a problem that is the result at the intersection of business risk, regulation, and technology".

 3 Key Components of Cyber Security Risk

-The three primary components that define cyber security risks are threats, vulnerabilities and consequences.
+The three primary components that define cyber security risks are threats, vulnerabilities, and consequences.

 Threats include activities such as social engineering attacks or DDoS attacks.
-Cyber criminals are usually motivated by financial agendas, but there are other types of 'threat actors' such as foreign intelligence services, hacktivists and insiders.
+Cybercriminals are usually motivated by financial agendas, but there are other types of 'threat actors' such as foreign intelligence services, hacktivists, and insiders.

 Consequence sometimes referred to as impact relates to the damage caused by an attack and is usually dependent on the sensitivity of the information lost or the criticality of the service disrupted.